Skip to main content

 How to Create Story-Driven B2B Marketing

 Chief Marketing Officers (CMOs) have a choice, embrace the future or cling to the past.
-To succeed today, they have to abandon mass-media thinking, and resist the urge to squander their budgets on trivial advertising or paid media.
-To compete, they must build teams of practitioners that are able to create content, not merely outsource work to agencies and contractors.
+To succeed today, they must abandon mass-media thinking and resist the urge to squander their budgets on trivial advertising or paid media.
+To compete, they must build teams of practitioners who can create content, not merely outsource work to agencies and contractors.

-The notion of engaging a Digital Polymath is really compelling.
-You can harness the actionable wisdom of a worldly individual that acknowledges the near-term challenges and opportunities, yet also has the strategic vision to anticipate the broader future.
+The notion of engaging a Digital GTM Polymath is really compelling.
+You can harness the actionable wisdom of a worldly individual who acknowledges the near-term challenges and opportunities and has the strategic vision to anticipate the broader future.
 Here's the path to progress.
 Everyone can transform and evolve.
 I've authored a detailed market assessment with my recommendations - Learn more

 Popular posts from this blog